Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 They produce more muscid fly eggs, sometimes leading to an infestation as populations grow.

-The best way to get rid of these types of flies on dogs is by traps or spraying insecticide around your yard.
+The best way to eliminate these flies on dogs is by traps or spraying insecticide around your yard.

-Repellents are also available at pet stores but only work for a short time.
+Repellents are also available at pet stores but only work briefly.
 You’ll need to reapply it often.
-Check your dog’s fur regularly and brush him daily during summer.
+Check your dog’s fur regularly and brush it daily during summer.

 If you don’t want to use insecticide, try switching to a more natural repellent.
 Like insecticides, natural repellents kill insects or keep them from reproducing.